History of terrorism: Resistance during World War II

 Some of the tactics of the guerrilla, partisan, and resistance movements organised and supplied by the Allies during World War II, according to historian M. R. D. Foot, can be considered terrorist.
 Colin Gubbins, a key leader within the Special Operations Executive (SOE), made sure the organization drew much of its inspiration from the IRA.

 On the eve of D-Day, the SOE organised with the French Resistance the complete destruction of the rail and communication infrastructure of western France the largest coordinated attack of its kind in history Allied supreme commander Dwight D. Eisenhower later wrote that "the disruption of enemy rail communications, the harassing of German road moves and the continual and increasing strain placed on German security services throughout occupied Europe by the organised forces of Resistance, played a very considerable part in our complete and final victory".
 The SOE also conducted operations in Africa, the Middle East and the Far East.

+The SOE working with Norwegian resistance was vital in ending Germany's nuclear weapons programme.
+After repeated attacks on heavy water production facilities in Norway Germany sought to ship the last of the heavy water back to Germany in 1944.
+It would initial cross Lake Tinn by civilian ferry SF Hydro.
+The ferry was to carry railway cars with heavy water drums from the Vemork hydroelectric plant, where they were produced, across Lake Tinn so they could be shipped to Germany.
+The operatives planted explosives on the ferry the night before, and timed the explosives to sink and the deepest part of the lake.
+Despite the intention to minimize casualties, 18 people were killed.
+Twenty-nine survived.
+The dead comprised 14 Norwegian civilians and four German soldiers.
+Its sinking effectively ended Nazi nuclear ambitions.

 The work of the SOE received recognition in 2009 with a memorial in London, however there are differing views on the morality of the SOE's actions; the British military historian John Keegan writing: